jacobobryant/flub/README.md

 projects I'm working on.

 My top-level goal with Trident is to maximize code reuse (especially my own, but hopefully for others as well).
-This has two parts:
+This has a few parts:

  - There should be high-level interfaces that give you lots of leverage (like frameworks).

  - When the high-level interfaces don't cut it, it should be easy to use only the parts you want, customizing behavior as needed (like libraries).

+ - Adding code to this framework/library should be very convenient.

 ## Contents